Glacier Travel and Crevasse Rescue Course

 Skills to Avoid Crevasses and What to Do if You Don't

 Glacier Travel and Crevasse Rescue is the essential course for any skier or rider looking to venture into glaciated terrain.
-Whether you are crossing glaciers or boot packing over bergschrunds, if you ski in big mountains you will spend lots of time on glaciers.
+Whether you are crossing glaciers or boot packing over bergschrunds, you will spend lots of time on glaciers if you ski in big mountains.
 Learn how to safely travel across glaciers and learn what to do if you or your partner take the plunge!
 Glacier dynamics, glacier assessment, risk factors, glacier travel and companion rescue (crevasse extraction) are the focus of this 2-day course.